The Museum of Curiosity: Format

 From series two onward, the show has maintained a standard format.
-It is presented in two-halves; in the first half, Lloyd and the curator introduce the three guests, provide an explanation of who they are, and the five engage in a general discussion.
-In the second half, the curator declares the Museum open for donations, and each guest explains what they wish to "donate" to the museum (again, as the museum is fictional, nothing is actually exchanged).
+It is presented in two halves; in the first half, Lloyd and the curator introduce the three guests, provide an explanation of who they are, and the five engage in a general discussion.
+In the second half, the curator declares the Museum open for donations, and each guest explains what they wish to "donate" to the museum (again, as the museum is fictional, nothing is actually exchanged, though guests occasionally bring real objects to discuss).
 Questioning of all three guests ensures that everyone says something about each donation.

 Production

-The programme's pilot episode was recorded on 16 April 2007 and was the entitled The Professor of Curiosity.
+The programme's pilot episode was recorded on 16 April 2007 and was entitled The Professor of Curiosity.
 The guests for this episode were Alastair Fothergill, Victoria Finlay and Simon Munnery.
 This pilot, recorded at the Rutherford Room at the institute of Physics, has not been broadcast.
 The first series was recorded at the Pleasance Theatre in Islington and, since then, the show has been recorded at the BBC Radio Theatre, with occasional recordings at other venues, such as the Shaw Theatre and RADA Studios (formerly The Drill Hall), all in London.
 The series was created by Lloyd, Richard Turner and Dan Schreiber.
 The show is produced by Anne Miller.
 The show's researchers are Mike Turner, Lydia Mizon and Emily Jupitus of QI.

 A live version of the show was staged at the Natural History Museum, London on 9 November 2012 for charity.
 The guests for this edition were Terry Pratchett, Dave Gorman, Alan West, Baron West of Spithead, Helen Keen, Richard Fortey and Erica McAlister.
 The show was hosted by John Lloyd, with Producer Dan Schreiber taking the role of curator.

 Further live shows were staged at the 2014 Edinburgh Fringe featuring a number of top comedians and other guests.

 Series 15 and Series 16 were recorded remotely during 2020 and 2021 because of the COVID-19 pandemic.